sentioxyz/iota/external-crates/move/crates/move-analyzer/editors/code/CONTRIBUTING.md

 2. Sign in with your Microsoft account's email address.
 If using a corporate email address, you'll go through an authentication flow specific to your organization (two-factor authentication, for example).
 3. Once you've signed in, contact someone who is already in the existing group of maintainers, and ask them to [please add you to this list of members](https://marketplace.visualstudio.com/manage/publishers/move).
 If you do not know anyone in this group personally, run `git log -- language/move-analyzer/editors/code` and send an email to one or more of the people who have committed to this directory.

-Once you've been added, confirm that you are able to access [the `mysten` publisher page](https://marketplace.visualstudio.com/manage/publishers/mysten).
+Once you've been added, confirm that you are able to access [the `iota` publisher page](https://marketplace.visualstudio.com/manage/publishers/iota).
 If you can see yourself listed in the "Members" tab, then you have successfully been added to the publisher team.

 ### 2: Publish a new version